ga-wdi-boston/rails-api-study/README.md

 Rails is a popular back-end framework with an MVC architecture.
-Traditionally, Rails was responsible for all parts of your web application, including building and send HTML responses.
+Traditionally, Rails was responsible for all parts of your web application, including building and sending HTML responses.
 Sending HTML responses is the "view" layer's responsibility.

 In this program, we use Rails as an API, which means we won't be using the view